atxsinn3r/atxsinn3r.github.io/repos.md

 **AMSIScanner**

-This is an example of how to use Microsoft's AMSI API to perform a malware scan with C++.
+This is a C++ example of how to use Microsoft's AMSI API to perform a malware scan with C++.
 The purpose of AMSI is to allow you to integrate your application to support malware scanning, but it is beneficial for offensive research too.